-Drain Core: This is a flexible material.
+The drain core cell is a flexible material.
 It allows grass to sit on bumps and breath efficiently.
 The water will run off the roof quickly.
 While it is the most affordable drain grid, when walked on it produces a cracking noise when installed over rough surfaces.
 This can also expand under direct sunlight causing wrinkles. (when not glued down).

 This is a rigid 1-inch tall material.
 It provides the best ventilation and fastest runoff.
 It expands moderately in the heat and doesn't show waves or inconsistencies.
 The shortcoming of this material is that heels may puncture the grass not only damaging the turf but can result in injury.
 Heels should not be worn on this surface.

 This rigid and small celled tile is very durable.
 It is best for event areas.
 It will survive heels and heavy furniture.
 Turf is also able to be glued directly to the tile.

 Perfect for kids and low flow drainage.
 This option is often used in enclosed areas as it improves risks of uplift or must be glued down to the floor.

 Without proper drainage, the longevity of your artificial installation will be greatly affected by the build-up of contaminants.
 Ignoring drainage can be a costly repair because flooding can easily happen.
 Once flooding on your balcony begins it can easily run into the interior of your home.